LouisPetrik/cheatsheet/haskell.md

 A char is a single character.
 A string is technically an array of chars, which is why strings are often noted as [Char] in Haskell.
 Nevertheless, we can also use "String".

+### Enums

+Enum stands for enumeration, and might be known from many other programming languages.

+Creating a custom enumeration:

 Types always start with an uppercase letter.

 ### Type variables